zaphB/polyp/README.md

     rect(10)
 ```

 The capitalized `SYMBOL` and `LAYER` context keywords have to be placed in the beginning of a line and mark the beginning of a symbol or layer context.
-Except that context keywords have to be placed in the beginning of a new line, all white space characters are equivalent in layout scripts.
-Hence, the indentation used in these examples is not required for the scripts to compile successfully, but improves readability.
+Note that the indentation used in these examples is not required for the scripts to compile successfully, but improves readability.

 The last line `rect(10)` of this example creates a geometric shape, namely a 10x10 square.
-Since this line is placed inside the `SYMBOL` and `LAYER` contexts, it will be placed in the symbol named `main` and layer `0` in the resulting .gds file.
+Since the `rect` is placed inside the `SYMBOL` and `LAYER` contexts, it will be placed in the gdsII symbol named `main` and in layer `0` in the resulting .gds file.
 Create a text file with the above content, name it `test.pls`, compile it with `polyp -v text.pls`, and see for yourself!

 ## Using different layers and symbol names